About Samantha Braunstein

 - Bank of America as lead underwriter in a 144a offering of $300 million of senior secured notes issued by Sally Beauty Holdings, Inc.

-- Capital One, National Association, in connection with the restructuring of a $350mm revolving credit facility extended to StoneMor, LLP, a publicly traded MLP and leading death care provider operating in 50 states.
+- Capital One, National Association, in connection with the restructuring of a $350 million revolving credit facility extended to StoneMor, LLP, a publicly traded MLP and leading death care provider operating in 50 states.
 The matter included the negotiation of a complex intercreditor agreement with a junior creditor and the restructuring of the credit facility over a series of amendments.

 - JD, University of Pennsylvania; comment editor of University of Pennsylvania Journal of Constitutional Law